electrikhq/slate-docs/index.md

----
-title: "Getting Started with Electrik v1.0"
-description: "Learn how to set up and start using Electrik version 1.0."
----

 # Getting Started with Electrik v1.0

 Welcome to Electrik v1.0!
 This guide will walk you through the initial setup and basic usage.